rascal999/monorepo/maxos/users/README.md

 - Add development tools
 - Configure security settings

-See `example-user.nix` for a complete example with common settings, or use `user.nix` as a minimal template.
+See `./docs/example-user.nix` for a complete example with common settings, or use `user.nix` as a minimal template.

 ## Using Your Configuration